hexydec/dabby/docs/codestyle.md

 This will make Dabby.js as fast as possible and prevent unneeded dependencies, making custom builds smaller.

 Where functionality is more complex, it is better to use Dabby.js methods as described above than duplicating its functionality.
+See existing modules for examples of this.